The latest news about devolution and the potential impact for residents and businesses in the borough.

 This proposal would involve giving certain powers over the following areas to an elected Mayor:

 - 19+ adult skills

 - employment support

 - business growth and investment

-The community poll is a public consultation where people who are registered to vote are asked a proposed single question of which arrangement they would ultimately prefer Doncaster to part of.
+The community poll was a public consultation where people who are registered to vote were asked a proposed single question of which arrangement they would ultimately prefer Doncaster to part of.